 The role and value of CTE is increasing as schools build upon CTE teachers’ knowledge of and connection to career fields, particularly since Common Core state standards emphasize real world applications of academics.
 CTE teachers often run internship programs (see CCASN’s Internship Guide), bring in guest speakers, organize career days, and other activities that connect pathway students to the real world of work.
 CCASN provides a Toolbox of resources for teacher leaders building industry and community partnerships.

 Scaling up this valuable experience so that all students have opportunities to connect academic learning to career possibilities that interest them entails a broader vision beyond that of the individual pathway programs.
-This continuum of work-based learning is a helpful tool for planning how to offer all students access to a range of work-based learning experiences.
 High-quality work-based learning benefits students’ cognitive and social/emotional development, and supports them to develop career aspirations and educational goals.
 Both college and career readiness are now indicators of school quality, encouraging the inclusion of career education within the overall program of study for all students.
 As college and career pathways expand within high schools, many districts are also expanding WBL resources, including hiring new WBL coordinators and industry specialists to develop and manage relationships with industry partners.

 Research on Linked Learning pathways and districts points to the fact that high quality WBL experiences are often not equitably accessible to all students, nor integrated into classroom instruction.
 (Lafors 1) Ensuring equitable access to valuable WBL experiences is foundational to the success of college and career pathway development.